mpfr/httpd-plus/README.md

 $
 ```

-Apply the patch files by running the installation script which will build and install the `httpd-plus` binary.
-After that, the original source code will be restored.
+Apply the patch files by running the installation script.
+This will build and install the `httpd-plus` binary.
+After the build process, the original source is restored.

 ```
-$ doas chmod ugo+x httpd-plus-6.7-stable/install
-$ doas httpd-plus-6.7-stable/install 2>&1 | tee httpd-plus-install.log
+$ doas ksh httpd-plus-6.7-stable/install 2>&1 | tee httpd-plus-install.log
 Backing up original sources ...
 Done.
 Applying patch files ...
 ...
 00-updates ...